-The new axial bearing and bearing orifice design reduce the air consumption significantly to provide economic operation even at the higher supply pressures and remarkably increased robustness.
+The new axial bearing and bearing orifice design reduce the air consumption significantly to provide economical operation even at the higher supply pressures and remarkably increased robustness.

-An alternative air compressor to your machines standard may be required to operate UASD-x models.
+You may need an alternative air compressor to your machine´s standard to operate with the UASD-x models.

 - Bespoke Flange Options

-Custom spindle flanges with a shrink fit to the spindle body allow a reliable and simple integration of our spindle products into your machine design.
-Let us know your spindle stock design, we will take care of the design work and manufacture of the right spindle flange.
+Custom spindle flanges with a shrink fit to the spindle body allow a reliable and straightforward integration of our spindle products into your machine design.
+Let us know your spindle stock design, and we will take care of the design work and manufacture the right spindle flange.